MitchellGleason/Final-Project/ML_README.md

 ![ML:Fig35 - Optimized Gradient Boosting Classifier Classification Report](Machine_Leanring_Notebooks/Figures/Fig35-OptimizedGradientBoostingRegression_ClassReport.png)
 </details>

 In order to achieve a better accuracy score, the random forest classifier parameters were optimized by using both GridSearchCV and a multi-nested for loop in case one or the other was unable to find the best parameters.
 The optimized gradient boosting classifier showed the most improved results with a higher accuracy score, up to 99%, with minor to large improvements in all precision and recall scores.
 The optimized confusion matrix also shows better results, with more true negatives, much less false positives, less false negatives, and more true positives.
-This optimized model is the best model for predicting the operating margin.

 ### SMOTEENN Results: